Canine hip dysplasia occurs because a dog has an abnormal hip joint.

 Excessive amounts of exercise can also put too much strain on those growing bones, joints and ligaments.
 This can cause damage and in pups who have the predisposition to canine hip dysplasia it can trigger symptoms of the disease.

 Daily walks, a romp in the back-yard or play sessions with the kids or other dogs are fine as long as you supervise and don't allow them to become excessive.

 But don't let your large breed puppy do anything that involves jumping such as in/out of a truck, off walls or several steps etc. as this is a common cause of injury.

 Also avoid long hikes, or much running on hard surfaces such as cement or asphalt.
 Save activities like these until your puppy is mature and his bones/joints are fully developed.

 Make sure that the parents of your puppy have had the appropriate health screenings that include OFA or PennHIP evaluations.

-Daily walks and play sessions are fine, but don't take your puppy hiking, jogging on hard surfaces such as cement/asphalt, or allow him to join in activities that require jumping.
+Daily walks and play sessions are important (and good for your pup/dog) but don't take your pup hiking, jogging on hard surfaces or allow him to join in activities that require jumping.

 Home <<< Back To Top